Physical Therapy Guide to Compartment Syndrome

-Acute compartment syndrome (ACS) is a medical emergency.
-It can develop as early as several hours following a severe injury.
-If left untreated for even a few hours, irreversible tissue damage can occur.
+Acute compartment syndrome is a medical emergency.
+It can develop as early as a couple of hours following a severe injury.
+With no treatment, tissue damage can occur that cannot be fixed.
 ACS most often develops in the lower leg and forearm.

 ACS is typically caused by a serious injury, such as:

-- A direct hit or blow to the limb (athletics, a significant fall)
+- A direct hit or blow to the limb (athletic impact, work accident, or a serious fall).

 How Does It Feel?

-- Severe pain in the involved limb that may be out of proportion to the typical response to a certain injury
+- Severe pain in the involved limb that may be out of proportion to the typical response to the injury.

-- Significant pain or an inability to bear weight throughout the involved limb
+- Major pain or an inability to bear weight on the involved limb.

 How Is It Diagnosed?